 It takes a certain kind of person to become a professional athlete, and the world’s top sports players all share certain traits that have helped them get to the top.
+Some of us may prefer to be more relaxed and play games in our spare time like those found here.
+So, being an athlete clearly takes a lot of sacrifice and determination.
 Competitive, self-confident, often thrill-seeking and even a little aggressive, many of these sports stars seek out leisure activities to suit their personality.
 So, it’s no wonder that many of them are drawn to the high-octane atmosphere of the casino.
 Of course, it doesn’t hurt that they have enormous salaries, so it’s that much easier for them to absorb a big loss.

 Most sports enthusiasts will know about some of the more high-profile names who enjoy a flutter at the casino, and there are many retired athletes who have found a new outlet for their ruthless streak in high-stakes games.
 Michael Jordan is today almost as famous for his extravagant gambling escapades as he is for his basketball legacy, and Floyd ‘Money’ Mayweather regularly brags on social media about his wins on everything from college sports bets to poker.

 Canada has a thriving casino industry and a massive sports scene, so which of Canada’s sporting heroes share Jordan and Mayweather’s passion for the casino tables?
 We’ve delved into the lives of some famous sporting names, both home-grown talent and those who have played for Canadian teams, to find out.